Generalized front propagation for spatial stochastic population models: Preliminaries and Statement of the Main Results

-The duality is established via a voting algorithm $\V(\cdot; p)$ defined on the historical process $\hat{\W}^{\eps}_{t}$, which also depends on the initial function $p$.
+The duality is established via a voting algorithm $\V(\cdot; p)$ defined on the historical process $\hat{\W}_{t}$, which also depends on the initial function $p$. $\V(\cdot;p)$ can be thought of as an algorithm via which ancestral information is passed through the ancestral graph of the historical dual process.
 The general form of the duality relationship, which can be established for many models of interest, is that for any $t>0$ and $x \in \R^{\mathbf{d}}$,

-A description of the class of algorithms considered, along with their properties, is made precise in Section~\ref{s:vote}.
-Explicit examples of dual processes and voting algorithms are given in Section \ref{s.bbmslfv} and Section \ref{s.ips}.

-For a broad class of examples, which includes all of those considered here, the outcome of the voting algorithm applied to the dual process $(\hat{\X}^{\eps}_{t}, t\geq 0)$ can be approximated by the same voting algorithm applied to a pure branching process $(\X^{\eps}_{t}, t\geq0)$, i.e. a Markov process with the property that the evolutions of different lineages are independent (this is known as the branching property).
-We will denote the law and expectation of this approximate dual, started from an initial particle at $x$, by $Q^\eps_x$ and $E^\eps_x$.
-More precisely, we have that for any compact set $K\subseteq (0,\infty)\times \R^{\mathbf{d}}$,